rtomasa/MkDocs_RePlay/docs/videobasic.md

 ## Multi Screen

-RePlay OS is able to make use of dual screen configuration in both LCD and CRT configurations.
+RePlayOS is able to make use of dual screen configuration in both LCD and CRT configurations.
 You can select different modes from `REPLAY OPTIONS > VIDEO > MULTI SCREEN`:

 * `DISABLED`: for single screen configuration.
 * `DUAL DUPLICATE`: clones the image in both screens.
 Useful for streaming or recreating arcades like Sega Versus City.